Lawrence Schiffman: Memberships

-Lawrence Schiffman is also a member of the University's Center for Ancient Studies and Center for Near Eastern Studies.
+Schiffman is a member of the University's Center for Ancient Studies and Center for Near Eastern Studies.
 He served as president of the Association for Jewish Studies from 2000 to 2003.
-During the academic year 1989/90 he was a Fellow of the Institute for Advanced Studies of the Hebrew University of Jerusalem as part of a research group dealing with the Dead Sea Scrolls.
+During the academic year 1989/90 he was a fellow of the Institute for Advanced Studies of the Hebrew University of Jerusalem as part of a research group dealing with the Dead Sea Scrolls.
 He was a member of the academic committee for the Summer, 1997 celebration of the fiftieth anniversary of the discovery of the Dead Sea Scrolls and the 2008 60th anniversary conference, both held in Jerusalem.
-Schiffman is a fellow of the American Academy for Jewish Research and a corresponding fellow of the Rennert Center for Jerusalem Studies at Bar-Ilan University.
+He is a fellow of the American Academy for Jewish Research and a corresponding fellow of the Rennert Center for Jerusalem Studies at Bar-Ilan University.
 He has been chairman of the Columbia University Seminar for the Study of the Hebrew Bible.
 He is a member of the board of the World Union for Jewish Studies and the Society for Biblical Literature where he served as chairman of the Qumran section.
-He is also a member of the Enoch seminar and of the Advisory Board of the Journal Henoch.
+He is a member of the Enoch seminar and of the advisory board of Henoch.
 He is also chairman of the International Jewish Committee on Interreligious Consultations (IJCIC) and led an IJCIC delegation for a meeting with Pope Francis at the Vatican in June 2013, according to the World Jewish Congress.

-He served on the academic panel of The Rohr Jewish Learning Institute's Sinai Scholars Society Academic Symposium, and as a scholar-in-residence at The National Jewish Retreat.
+He served on the academic panel of the Rohr Jewish Learning Institute's Sinai Scholars Society Academic Symposium, and as a scholar-in-residence at the National Jewish Retreat.

 Film appearances

-Schiffman was featured in the PBS Nova series documentary, "Secrets of the Dead Sea Scrolls," as well as in four BBC documentaries on the scrolls, the McNeil-Lehrer program, and a Discovery special.
-He appears regularly in the popular educational series, "Mysteries of the Bible," which appears on Arts and Entertainment (A&E), and more recently, in the four-part series "Kingdom of David" on PBS.
+Schiffman was featured in the PBS Nova series documentary, Secrets of the Dead Sea Scrolls, as well as in four BBC documentaries on the scrolls, the McNeil–Lehrer program, and a Discovery special.
+He appears regularly in the popular educational series Mysteries of the Bible, which appears on Arts and Entertainment (A&E), and more recently, in the four-part series Kingdom of David on PBS.